devenpitaliya/Car-Price-Prediction/README.md

 Data Science Project
 # Car-Price-Prediction
-# Car-Price-Predictionn is a intermediate level ML Project that predict price of a car using differeb=nt parameters.
+Car-Price-Predictionn is a intermediate level ML Project that predict price of a car using different parameters. its a regression problem.

 ## Installation